ccastillo32/utoppia-challenge/README.md

 ## Unit testing

-** FinnhunApiClientTests: ** Connects to the Finnhub API and checks that we receive a response for APPL Symbol.
-We cannot assert the attributes because they change every time.
+* FinnhunApiClientTests: Connects to the Finnhub API and checks that we receive a response for APPL Symbol.
+We cannot assert the attributes received because they change every time.

-** FinnhubQuoteResponseTests: ** Transform the response received from the API, and give us the domain object (StockQuote) to use in our application.
+* FinnhubQuoteResponseTests: Transform the response received from the API, and give us the domain object (StockQuote) to use in our application.

-** StockPersistenceAdapterTests: ** Connects to the database and save/update corresponding records.
+* StockPersistenceAdapterTests: Connects to the database and save/update corresponding records.

-** UpdateStockQuoteUseCaseTests: ** Tests the first use case (Refresh and update the database with the latest stock data from the Finnhub API)
+* UpdateStockQuoteUseCaseTests: It tests the first use case (Refresh and update the database with the latest stock data from the Finnhub API)

-** GetAllStockQuotesUseCaseTests: ** Tests the second use case (Retrieve and display stored stock data from a database to the user)
+* GetAllStockQuotesUseCaseTests: It tests the second use case (Retrieve and display stored stock data from a database to the user)

-** UpdateStockQuoteControllerTests: ** Tests one controller (Tests methods for the second controller were not added).
+* UpdateStockQuoteControllerTests: It tests one REST controller (Tests methods for the second controller were not added).